axelarnetwork/webdocs/docs/tutorials/axl-to-evm.md

-# Transfer AXL to EVM chains and back

-Transfer AXL tokens from Axelar to EVM-compatible chains and back using the terminal.
+# Transfer AXL tokens from Axelar to an EVM chain using the terminal

 !> The Axelar network is under active development.
 Use at your own risk with funds you're comfortable using.
 See [Terms of use](/terms-of-use).